Dr Louis Nisiotis

 Selective Conference and Seminar Presentations

-- Panel Guest: “The Use of Immersive Technologies to Support the Arts During and After Covid-19”.
-Cyprus@60 online festival organized by the Cyprus High Commission in the UK for celebrating the 60th anniversary of the establishment of the Republic of Cyprus, September 2020
+- Panel Guest: “The Use of Immersive Technologies to Support the Arts During and After Covid-19”. [email protected] online festival organized by the Cyprus High Commission in the UK for celebrating the 60th anniversary of the establishment of the Republic of Cyprus (September 2020).

-- STEM Centre for a Raspberry Jam 2020 – British Computing Society (BCS) – XR and Robots Interactive Display, March 202
+- STEM Centre for a Raspberry Jam 2020 – British Computing Society (BCS) – XR and Robots Interactive Display (March 2020).

 - “The Use of Cyber Campus Environments to Support Access and Participation to Education” – Annual Learning, Teaching and Assessment Conference, Sheffield Hallam University, UK, Exhibiting the VirtualSHU cyber campus environment and delivering interactive session.